discorporate/flatland/docs/validation/index.rst

   schema = String.using(validators=[NoShouting()])

-Above is a ``Validator`` version of the basic :ref:`custom validator
+Above is a ``Validator`` version of the basic `Customizing Validators
-<no_shouting>` example.
+<no_shouting>`_ example.
 In this version, the
 :meth:`flatland.validation.Validator.note_error` method allows the messaging to be separated from the validation logic.  ``note_error`` has some useful features, including templating and automatic I18N translation.

 Customizing Validators